A Committed Port, A Cleaner Port

 The Puget Sound Initiative (PSI) was established by Governor Gregoire in 2007 with the goal of restoring the health of the Puget Sound by 2020.
 One objective of the initiative and the Governor’s funding plan is to facilitate the cleanup of waterfront properties through the state’s Model Toxics Control Act regulated by the Department of Ecology (Ecology).

 The Port Gardner Bay was identified by Ecology as a priority bay that will be addressed under the PSI.
 Significant state funds will be dedicated to cleanup stressed waterfront properties and sediments.
 Since 2007, the Port, Department of Ecology and other parties have worked together to cleanup identified properties owned by the Port.

-As a local sponsor, the Port is responsible for coordinating a new home for the clean river sediment.
-Options for the dredged material include approved open water disposal sites, or adding the sands to upload properties located along the Snohomish River, including Port-owned Jetty Island.
-Whenever possible, the Port prefers the option to add the dredge sands to Jetty Island, as the material provides extended beachfront for public access and additional area and protection for island habitat to thrive.
+As local sponsor, the Port is responsible for coordinating a new home for the clean river sediment.
+Options include open water disposal or adding sands to properties along the river, including Jetty Island for beach nourishment.

 Environmental stewardship is an integral part of the Port of Everett’s strategic goals, and is part of every sustainability discussion and effort at the Port.
 Protecting and enhancing the environment while carrying out our economic development mission is core to our principles.

 The Port takes a multi-faceted approach to ensuring its facilities are environmentally sustainable.
 A Sustainable Port Program was developed to support the sustainability goals of the Port of Everett.
 The ultimate goal of the program is to achieve long-term environmental, societal and economic benefits through resource conservation, waste reduction, pollution prevention and more.
 Click here for an overview of the Port's Environmental Programs.